kristi11/ww-filament/README.md

 >
 > ## Known issues
 >
-> The following are the known issues that need addressing and i hope that the community will step in and work on them:
+> The following are the known issues that need addressing and I hope that the community will step in and work on them:
 >
 > * Cart items don't get sent from `session id` to `user_id` if the user was logged out when placing the order but after filling out the cart logs in/registers for an account to continue with the order.